Skip to main content

 3. Turn your visual comparison ideas into some mathematical suggestions for identifying when the model and the data are closer together.

-One way to compare data with the output of a model is by computing the Residual Sum of Squares, often abbreviated to RSS.
-When we work with a single model to try to improve the fit of the model to a data set, RSS is a good option.
-Activity 10.2 shows the process of computing RSS for a model with one choice for a value of \(\beta\text{.}\) Later, we show how to compare RSS for different values of \(\beta\) used in the same model.
+One way to compare data with the output of a model is by computing the Residual Sum of Squares, often abbreviated as RSS.
+When we work with a single model to try to improve the fit of the model to a data set, RSS is a commonly used option.
+Activity 10.2 shows the steps for computing RSS for a model with one choice for a value of \(\beta\text{.}\) Then, Section 10.2 provides more mathematical context for how RSS works.
+After that, Section 10.3 shows how to compare RSS for different values of \(\beta\) used in the same model.

 Activity 10.2.

-In Exploration 10.1 we worked with both a data set, and model output, for times \(t=0, 1, 2, 3, 4, 5, 6\text{.}\) The values appear in Table 10.1, with model values rounded to two decimal places.
+In Exploration 10.1 we worked with both a data set, and model output, for the Infectious population \(I(t)\) at times \(t=0, 1, 2, 3, 4, 5, 6\text{.}\) The data values and model output appear in Table 10.1, with model output rounded to two decimal places.

 Table 10.1.
-SI Model: Data Values and Model Output
+SI Model: Data Values and Model Output for \(I(t)\)

 Time Data Value Model Output